Damien-Lindsey/Damien-Lindsey/README.md

 <a href="https://linkedin.com/in/damienlindsey"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 <a href="Damien Resume.pdf"><img src="https://img.shields.io/badge/-Resume-00A4EF?&style=for-the-badge&" /></a>

-I am a semi-recent graduate who has worked as a Morgan Stanley Operations Analyst for the last two years.
-In this role I was a member of a Client Onboarding Regulatory Services team where I primarily analyzed internal processes and collaborated in driving automation.
-My bachelor's degree is in Business Administration with a concentration in Investments, I also have the Security+ certification and am currently completing the Google Cybersecuity Professional Certificate program.

-## Objective

-My experience working closely with technology teams at Morgan Stanley combined with my experience in technical support and security networking has led me to develop a passion for cybersecurity.
-I am eager to transition into the field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or as a Business Analyst working between business and Cybersecuririty teams.
+As a full-time Cybersecurity student I am passionate about expanding my knowledge and showing that I can be effective in a full-time Cybersecurity Analyst position.
+In my nearly two years as a Morgan Stanley Operations Analyst, I primarily analyzed internal processes and collaborated with tech teams in driving automation.
+This opportunity along with my two years experience in tech support and passion for Cybersecurity has propelled me to pursue further education to obtain the position of Tier 1 SOC (Security Operations Center) Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]